Philip Neri was born in Florence in the year 1515, one of four

 called him "Pippo buono," "good little Phil," for he was a dutiful, attractive, cheerful lad,

 At eighteen Philip was sent to the town of San Germano, to live with a childless kinsman who had a business there and would be likely to make Philip his apprentice and heir.
 It is hard to imagine anyone with less aptitude for business than Philip.
 Soon after his arrival he had a mystical experience which in after years he spoke of as his "conversion," and which radically changed his life.
 He left his kinsman's house, to set out for Rome without money or plan, trusting entirely to God's providence.
 In Rome he found shelter under the roof of a former Florentine, one Galeotto Caccia, a customs official, who offered him an attic and the bare necessaries of life, in return for which Philip was to give lessons to Caccia's two small sons.

-Philip's future human relationships.
-Indeed, as we shall see, he had a natural talent for bringing
+promised well for Philip's future human relationships.
+Indeed, as we shall see, he had a natural

 Except for the hours he devoted to his pupils, Philip seems to have passed his first two years at Rome as a recluse, spending much time in prayer in his bare, uncomfortable attic.
 He ate frugal meals of bread, water, and a few olives or vegetables.
 It was a period of intense preparation, and at its dose he emerged from obscurity with his spirit strengthened, his resolve to live for God confirmed.
 He now took courses in philosophy and theology at the Sapienza and at St. Augustine's monastery.
 For three years he worked so hard that he was considered an unusually promising scholar.

 Then, quite suddenly, moved by some inner

 prompting, he put an end to classes and studying, sold most of his books, and launched on a mission

 to the people of Rome.